GeorgeKaraszi/ActiveRecordExtended/README.md

 [Postgres '@>' (JSONB/HSTORE type) Contains expression](https://www.postgresql.org/docs/10/static/functions-json.html#FUNCTIONS-JSONB-OP-TABLE)

-The `contains/1` method is used for finding any elements in an `Array`, `JSONB`, or `HSTORE` column type.
-That contains all of the provided values.
+The `contains/1` method is used for finding any elements in an `Array`, `JSONB`, or `HSTORE` column type that contains all of the provided values.

 Array Type:
 ```ruby